 Non-medical Methods for Inducing Labor

 Most mothers will attest that the simple act of walking seems like a workout unto itself.
 It turns out it is, and expecting mothers needn’t enroll in CrossFit to stimulate their bodies.
-If they’re at or beyond the due date and want to move things along, light to moderate exercise can help.
+If they’re at or beyond the due date and want to move things along, light to moderate exercise can help induce labor.
 And for a pregnant woman, simply taking a walk is moderate exercise.

 “Women walk all the time, but during the third trimester, sometimes a lot of walking can cause contractions and kick someone into labor,” says Dr. Tamika Auguste, COG Fellow and OB/GYN at MedStar Health in Washington, DC.

 Many people tell mothers that eating spicy food or consuming castor oil will help kickstart labor.
 Those, according to Auguste, are simply “old wives tales.”
-While they likely won’t help matters they won’t hurt mothers either.
-At the very least they offer an excuse to dine on Thai food.
+While they aren’t likely to induce labor, neither spice nor castor oil will hurt mothers either.
+At the very least the rumor offers expectant mothers an excuse to dine on Thai food.
 However, the “daddy method” (sex, basically) is different.
 Often lumped into the old wives category there’s some debate as to whether third-trimester intercourse makes a difference.
 Auguste says that sex, can, in fact, help kickstart the birth process.
 And it’s totally safe.
 At the very least, it’s light to moderate exercise.

 “Some say lots of intercourse … There’s actually really good science behind it,” says Auguste.
 “With intercourse natural prostaglandins (which help induce labor) are released from the uterus, and that can cause contractions to start.”